system76/docs/content/upgrade-pop.md

 ## Repairing Upgrade Errors

 Due to the overwhelming demand for Pop!\_OS, users may occasionally experience bandwidth issues.
-If you are experiencing any connection errors please run the following commands in a terminal.
+If you are still experiencing any connection errors after waiting a short time (15-30 mins.), please run the following commands in a terminal.

 ```
 sudo rm -f /etc/apt/sources.list.d/pop-os-ppa.sources